ArtsyMacaw/wlogout/README.md

     "text" : "text displayed on button"
 }
 ```
-Default buttons are provided in the [layout](layout) file and also serve as a useful example if you would like to create your own.
+Check the default [layout file](layout) for examples and inspiration.
 ## Style
-Wlogout can be easily styled through style.css file; If you would like to style a button use the label given to it in the layout file, and for other styling refer to the wonderful [GTK Manual](https://developer.gnome.org/gtk3/stable/chap-css-properties.html) which shows all the allowed css.
+wlogout can be easily styled through a css file; If you would like to style a button use the label given to it in the layout file, and for other styling refer to the [GTK Manual](https://developer.gnome.org/gtk3/stable/chap-css-properties.html) which shows all the allowed css.
 ## Compiling from Source
 Install dependencies:
 * GTK+